zzhao71/zzhao71.github.io/index.md

 Previously, I completed my undergraduate studies at Johns Hopkins University with a double major in Computer Science and Applied Mathematics, and a minor in Psychology.

+I welcome opportunities for collaboration.
+If you are interested in working together, please don't hesitate to contact me at zzhao71[at]jhu.edu.

 ## News